-- 1. Open an nd2 file containing a Z dimension. - ^{2.} Run the View > Image > ND View > Slices View \blacksquare command to display the image in Slices View. - 3.
+1. Open an nd2 file containing a Z dimension

+- 2. Run the View > Image > ND View > Slices View command to display the image in Slices View . - 3.
 Select the Length 3D tool, the cursor gets changed. - 4.
-Select the Z position (use mouse wheel) where the first point lies, Click to place the crosshair.
-Confirm the crosshair position by right-click. - 5.
+Select the Z position where the first point lies, place the crosshair, and click the right mouse button. - 5.
 When the crosshair color changes, select the Z position of the second point and place the cursor there. - 6.
 Confirm the measurement by right click.
 The measured value is written to the control window results table.